UI/UX Design

 • Users can add business contact information to a slide at the end of the video.

-• Users may customize the contact slide’s colors to match their business’s branding.
+• Users may choose to customize the contact slide’s colors to match their business’s branding.

-• Users may be notified via email when their custom videos are available for download once processing is complete.
+• Users may choose to be notified via email when their custom videos are available for download once processing is complete.

 Brainstorming & Ideation

-Following the interviews, the Web developer and I organized the information we had gathered, forming ideas for how the application would look and function, and developed an action plan.
-I used two simple tools during this phase — task flow diagrams and low-fidelity sketches — to visualize our ideas before spending time on more detailed design assets.
+Following our stakeholder interviews, the Web developer and I got to work organizing the information we had gathered, forming ideas for how the application would look and function, and developing an action plan.
+I used two simple tools during this phase of design — task flow diagrams and low-fidelity sketches — to aid in the visualization of our ideas before spending time on more detailed design assets.

 Task Flow Diagrams

-Task flow diagrams provide a high-level view of the steps taken to accomplish a given task within an application.
-A separate diagram was created for each task to identify key decision points and simple interactions a user would encounter while creating and downloading a custom video.
+Task flow diagrams are an effective tool for providing a high-level view of the steps a user will take to accomplish a given task within the application.
+A separate diagram was created for each task to identify important decision points and simple interactions a user would encounter while creating and downloading a custom video.

 Low-fidelity Sketches